IBM/aspera-cli/docs/README.erb.md

 <0 or more decoders><0 or 1 reader><nothing or some text value>
 ```

-The difference between reader and decoder is order and ordinality.
+The difference between reader and decoder is order and cardinality.
 Both act like a function of value on right hand side.
 Decoders are at the beginning of the value, followed by a single optional reader, followed by the optional value.

 The following "readers" are supported (returns value in []):